eclipse-kuksa/kuksa-databroker/README.md

 ## Contributing

-Please refer to the [Kuksa.val Contributing Guide](../CONTRIBUTING.md).
+Please refer to the [Kuksa Contributing Guide](CONTRIBUTING.md).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## License

-Kuksa.val Databroker is provided under the terms of the [Apache Software License 2.0](../LICENSE).
+Kuksa Databroker is provided under the terms of the [Apache Software License 2.0](LICENSE).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contact

-Please feel free to create [GitHub Issues](https://github.com/eclipse-kuksa/kuksa-databrokerissues) for reporting bugs and/or ask questions in our [Gitter chat room](https://matrix.to/#/#kuksa-val_community:gitter.im).
+Please feel free to create [GitHub Issues](https://github.com/eclipse-kuksa/kuksa-databroker/issues) for reporting bugs and/or ask questions in our [Gitter chat room](https://matrix.to/#/#kuksa-val_community:gitter.im).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>